Essential Items for Your Winter Backcountry Hut Trip

 A backcountry hut trip is a perfect way to enjoy the Colorado high-country winter in comfort.
 If you want to be cozy, however, you need to pack the right gear.
 It's easy enough to remember the basics, such as your skins, skis, shovel, beacon and probe, but what about hut booties and other less-obvious essentials?
 Here's everything you need to take on your next backcountry hut trip.

-When assembling your hut trip inventory, some things should be top of mind.
+When assembling your hut trip inventory, some things should be top of mind, no matter what hut you choose.
 This includes avalanche safety gear, a shovel, probe and beacon with plenty of extra batteries.
 You will also need to pack your waterproof boots, skis, poles, skins and snowshoes, if necessary.

 When it comes to clothing, you will want lots of layers.
 Bring along a shell jacket and pants, a hat and gloves.
 It's generally best to pack wool base layers instead of cotton, which can make you feel cold.
 While not absolutely essential, it's a good idea to bring along some sunglasses and a helmet.